 The noble words quoted above could best sum up the contribution that Barton Warren Stone made to a movement “To unite the Christians in all the sects.”
 Barton W. Stone was born in Port Tobacco, Maryland on December 24, 1772.
 He was the only American born of the “Big Four.”
 Stone’s family were devout members of the Church of England.
 He was sprinkled as an infant.
 In 1775, his father died and his mother moved the family to Virginia.
-After receiving his share of the inheritance, he entered the David Caldwell Academy in North Carolina.
-This school was steeped in Presbyterian tradition.
+After receiving his share of the inheritancein 1790, Stone enrolled in Dr. David S. Caldwell’s Log Academy, near to Greensboro NC, a school that was steeped in Presbyterian tradition.
 Here Stone came in contact with the tenants of Calvinism.
 He finished his classical course in three years.
 Planning to study law he was converted to Christ in February of 1791.

 Deciding that he wanted to be a Presbyterian minister, his next step was to make application to the Orange Presbytery for his license.
 He was assigned a topic to write on, and after passing the upcoming examination, he was told that his license would be presented at the next meeting of the Presbytery.
 In the interim he taught in an academy in Georgia conducted by Hope Hull, a Methodist preacher.
 He returned to North Carolina, and on April 6,1796, received his license to preach.